UPSC 2023 (Syllabus, Study Material, Quiz)

 The UPSC conducts this examination for the post of Assistant Commandants (Group A) in Central Police Services i.e. Border Security Force (BSF), Central Reserve Police Force (CRPF).

 Indo-Tibetan Border Police Force (ITBP), Sachastra Seema Bal (SSB).
-These all forces working for India comes under Central Government.
+These all forces working for India come under Central Government.

 Combined Defense Services (CDS)

 Indian Defense Services offer dignified, prestigious and attractive career opportunities.
-After selection, one can serve the Army, Air force or Navy, on administrative assignments, in medical services and in Engineering Services.
+After selection, one can serve in the Army, Air Force or Navy, on administrative assignments, in medical services and in Engineering Services.

 Indian Economic Service Examination (IES)

-The role of IES can be categories as providing economic advice and administration, implementation of development programs and also dealing with the areas of economic reforms, price fixation and also looking after administrative matters.
+The role of IES can be categorised as providing economic advice and administration, implementing development programs and also dealing with the areas of economic reforms, price fixation and also looking after administrative matters.
 The Department of Economic Affairs controls IES.

 Geologist Examination